Peter-Vought/Django_Made_Easy_deployment/README.md

   ~/django_projects/finesauces$ sudo systemctl enable gunicorn.socket
   ```

-  After running the <i>enable</i> command, you should see the similar output:
+  After running the *enable* command, you should see the similar output:

   ***``Ubuntu 20.04.5 LTS terminal``***
   ```